joeriggs/experiments/c/memory/shared_memory/POSIX/README.md

 and child communicate via the shared memory space while using a semaphore as a synchronization mechanism.

+* shm_fork_mutex is very similar to shm_fork_semaphore, except it uses a shared mutex to coordinate data access between parent and children.

-* shm_fork_rwlock is very similar to shm_fork_semaphore, except it uses a shared read-write lock to communicate between parent (write lock) and children (read locks).
+* shm_fork_rwlock is also similar to shm_fork_semaphore, except it uses a shared read-write lock to coordinate data updates (write lock) and reading (read lock) between parent (write lock) and children (read locks).
+The parent writes to the shared memory space, and the children read from it.